Chapter 7 : VII

 "I know," he replied, picking up a stray apple from the fruit bowl between them.
 Claire gave a sideways glance at the group of fifth year girls several seats down from them, making sure that they would not be overheard.

-"See, going to Hogsmeade together, on a date
+"See, going to Hogsmeade together, on a date, would imply going out," she hissed.

 "I don’t see what the problem is, James," Sirius said through a mouthful of apple and a noncommittal wave of his hand.
 Claire wrinkled her nose in distaste.
 "We’re not getting married, it’s not a big deal.
 Thirteen-year-olds go to Hogsmeade together on 'dates', so why can’t we?"